Yawen17/NYC_uber/README.md

 Distance / Uber: Average distance from nearest MTA station to Uber pick-up locations

 ## Challenges
+The biggest challenge we encountered in data merging is assigning the nearest subway station to each pickup location.
+The calculation takes up all the CPU and we were forced to use clustering so as to shorten the running time.

+Also we find it hard to optimize the data visualization on our website.
+To intuitively show all the information, namely uber picku amounts, MTA rider amounts and average distance in a single map, we need to utilized several dimensions, and spent a lot of time normalizing the data to optimize the size the color-depth contrast of our visualization.

+The extension is another challenge.

 ## Website Visualization
+Here is our [website] ().
+We also made experiment on Tableau to show initial results before buiding our structure.
+The Tableau dashboard is embedded in our website.

 ## Conclusion